How to Predict the Nifty 50?

 9. Market Scenarios for the Week

-• A. Bullish Scenario (Mean Reversion)
+• Bullish Scenario (The Continuation Chaser):

 10. Summary & Probability Assessment